markets/awesome-ruby/README.md

 * [Backup](https://github.com/meskyanichi/backup) - Provides an elegant DSL in Ruby for performing backups on UNIX-like systems
 * [Puppet](https://github.com/puppetlabs/puppet) - An automated administrative engine for your Linux, Unix, and Windows systems, performs administrative tasks (such as adding users, installing packages, and updating server configurations) based on a centralized specification
 * [Vagrant](http://www.vagrantup.com) - Create and configure lightweight, reproducible, and portable development environments
+* [Chef](https://github.com/opscode/chef) - A systems integration framework, built to bring the benefits of configuration management to your entire infrastructure

 ## Git Tools